Commercial Whale Watching & Paddle Tour Licensing Program

 Photo by Chase Gunnell

-A commercial whale watching licensing program was established by the Washington State Legislature in 2019 and put into effect in 2021.
-This program includes an annual license and requirements that must be met by businesses and individuals who meet the state's definition of commercial whale watching (see RCW 77.65.615 section 11).
+A commercial whale watching and paddle tour licensing program was established by the Washington State Legislature in 2019 and put into effect in 2021.
+This program includes an annual license and requirements that must be met by businesses and individuals who meet the state's definition of commercial whale watching and paddle tours (see RCW 77.65.615 section 11).

-Commercial whale watching businesses, operators, and kayak guides need to apply annually for their license(s), which includes completion of the annual required training.
-Rules and requirements for commercial whale watching, including requirements for the viewing of Southern Resident Killer Whales (SRKW), are in effect.
+Commercial whale watching businesses, operators, paddle tour businesses, and paddle guides need to apply annually for their license(s), which includes completion of the annual required training.
+Rules and requirements for commercial whale watching and paddle tours, including requirements for the viewing of Southern Resident Killer Whales (SRKW), have been in effect since 2021.

 Please see the information below, and reach out to WDFW staff if you have questions.